Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Online Experiments

 The template begins with ``Like the movies $<h>$," where $<h>$ is a list of films previously selected by the user.
 We then add the attribute edge type that connects profile items to recommended items, using the template ``that has the $<type>$ $<attribute>$." and concludes with ``watch $<recommendation>$, that has the same property," where $<recommendation>$ is the suggestion from the recommendation algorithm.
 Thus, the complete template becomes:\looseness=-1

-\textit{``Like the movies $<h>$ that has the $<type>$ $<attribute>$ watch $<recommendation>$, that has the same property"} Considering the example in Figure \ref{fig:graph} and using the attribute ``drama", the explanation becomes: Like the movie ``Saving Private Ryan that has genre drama watch ``Forest Gump", that has the same property.\looseness=-1
+\textit{``Like the movies $<h>$ that has the $<type>$ $<attribute>$ watch $<recommendation>$, that has the same property"} Considering the example in Figure \ref{fig:graph} and using the attribute ``drama", the explanation becomes: Like the movie ``Saving Private Ryan which has the genre drama, watch ``Forest Gump", which has the same property.\looseness=-1

-Recommended movies were placed in the center, with two columns of explanations: A on the left side of the screen and B on the right.
+Recommended movies by the EASE \cite{Steck2019} algorithm were placed in the center, with two columns of explanations: A on the left side of the screen and B on the right.
 Positions A and B for each algorithm (\ac{PEM} \cite{du2022post} and ExpLOD \cite{musto2019linked}) were randomly chosen at run-time to prevent positional bias.
-The recommendation algorithm used was EASE \cite{Steck2019} because it provided the best accuracy results in the offline experiments\footnote{Offline results for recommendation ranking metrics on the MovieLens 100k dataset for the six \ac{RS} can be seen in Appendix \ref{apen:ranking}}.
-Each explanation was built as in the offline experiment to facilitate user evaluation of items and attributes.
+Each explanation was built as in the offline experiment to facilitate the user evaluation of items and attributes.
 Figure \ref{fig:rec} displays the screen with recommendations and explanations for groups A and B.\looseness=-1

 Finally, after analyzing all recommendations and explanations, participants were asked to answer six questions on a Likert scale with the options: Much More A, More A, Equal, More B, or Much More B. The questions were drawn from previous user studies of \ac{PEM} in \cite{du2022post} and ExpLOD v2 in \cite{musto2019linked} to maintain consistent evaluation criteria.
-The questions were: \looseness=-1

-\begin{enumerate} \item Which explanation group (A or B) has more diverse explanations?; \item Which explanation group (A or B) has more familiar explanations?; \item Which explanation group (A or B) is more convincing? \item Which explanation group (A or B) made you understand better why the recommendation was suggested to you?; \item Which explanation group (A or B) made you discover new information about the movie?; \item Which explanation group (A or B) made you trust more in the recommendation system? \end{enumerate}
+Table \ref{tab:def_goals} lists the questions and their respective objectives: \looseness=-1